IBM/couchbackup/README.md

 * COUCH_PARALLELISM - the number of HTTP requests to perform in parallel when restoring a backup e.g. 10 (Default 5)
 * COUCH_BUFFER_SIZE - the number of documents fetched and restored at once e.g. 100 (default 500)
 * COUCH_LOG - the file to store logging information during backup
+* COUCH_RESUME - if 'true', resumes a previous backup from its last known position
+* COUCH_OUTPUT - the file name to store the backup data (defaults to stdout)

 ### Command-line paramters